Frequently Asked Questions

 What happens after I booked in?

 If you decide to go ahead, the process is really straightforward.
-Once you are booked in, we will send you a Cooler Pack around 37 weeks, along with instructions on how to handle it.
+Once you are booked in, we will send you a Chiller Pack around 37 weeks, along with instructions on how to handle it.
 The Ice blocks have to be placed straight away in your freezer, so the pack will be ready to be taken to the hospital (If you go to the hospital).

 Make sure the midwife knows you are keeping your placenta by writing it down in your birth wishes.